gohugoio/hugo/content/tutorials/creating-a-multilingual-site.md

 ## Create Multilingual Content

 Now you can create markdown content in your languages, in the `content/en` and `content/ja` folders.
-The frontmatter stays the same on the key side, but the values would be set in each of the languages.
+The front matter stays the same on the key side, but the values would be set in each of the languages.

 ## Run Hugo Server or Deploy Commands